 Home Delivery sessions require a device and internet connection.
 We will be using Zoom and Google tools, but may be able to adapt programs to other platforms as needed.
 Because we know this is a challenge for some students, we also have a small number of offline options.
 Please reach out to us if you want to explore those.

 LabVenture Express is a virtual learning experience adapted from our LabVenture program.
-These five days of lessons, led by our LabVenture Educators, will bring students through the main learning outcomes of the LabVenture experience.
+These three or five day series of lessons, led by our LabVenture Educators, will bring students through the main learning outcomes of the LabVenture experience.
 While students won’t get to hold a live lobster or use microscopes to study live plankton in our lab, your students will still engage in a rich and authentic exploration of how warming ocean temperatures are changing the Gulf of Maine.
 The lessons will include a combination of short lectures, class discussions, and student interactions including plankton identification, lobster biology, an introduction to Black Sea Bass, and a deeper dive into the temperature changes seen in the Gulf of Maine.
 Activities will include online interactives adapted from the lab experience just for Maine’s 5th- and 6th-grade students!

 Ecosystem Observer is a program designed to get your students outside, whether it's from home or your classroom at school.
 They'll learn and practice how to make high-quality scientific observations in the outdoors, deepen their background knowledge on a specific autumn topic like leaf-out or squirrel behavior, and use their unique observations to make connections or come up with new questions and hypotheses.
 Along the way, your students will explore what they are curious about and choose how they want to share their findings.
 Depending on what students choose to create, they may also have the option to submit their work for publication.
 If you've participated in Findings from the Field or Nature Notes with your students before, you'll recognize this framework and how we've adapted it to work for students whether they are learning remotely or in the classroom, no matter what their access to the outdoors looks like.